tvlgiao/bc-addons-docs/docs/order-multiple-skus.md

 ### Step 2: Create "Order Multiple SKUs" web page

 Create a Web Page in **Storefront** > **Web Pages**.
-View the created page in Page Builder, add the HTML widget to and position you want to display **Order Multiple SKUs** tab.
+View the created page in Page Builder, add the HTML widget to any position you want to display **Order Multiple SKUs** table.
 Enter the code below to the HTML widget's content:

 ```html
 <div id="papathemes_ordermultiskus_app"></div>